elatov/elatov.github.io/_posts/2014-02-20-install-arch-linux-samsung-chromebook.md

 ### Install from AUR (Arch User Repository)

 There are a lot of packages that are available from the user repository.
-The **pacman** utility doesn&#8217;t query that repository.
+The **pacman** utility doesn't query that repository.
 To use that repository install **yaourt**:

     sudo pacman -S base-devel yaourt